JZhongUTK/JZhong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My research focuses on understanding and predicting pavement performance through the integration of field data, surface characterization, and data-driven methods.
+My research focuses on advancing intelligent and sustainable infrastructure systems through the integration of field-scale data, physics-based modeling, and data-driven methods.
+I develop unified and scalable frameworks that connect sensing, material behavior, and system-level performance, enabling accurate prediction of infrastructure condition, reliability, and long-term serviceability.

-My research interests include:
+I am particularly interested in developing next-generation infrastructure systems that are intelligent, explainable, and sustainable, with applications in digital infrastructure monitoring, performance-based design, and resilient, low-carbon infrastructure systems.

-- Pavement friction and surface texture characterization
+My research spans three interconnected areas:
-- Machine learning and explainable AI for infrastructure systems
+- AI-enabled sensing and automated condition assessment for infrastructure systems
-- Data-driven pavement performance modeling and prediction
+- Physics-informed, multi-scale modeling of material and surface behaviors governing performance and safety
-- Sustainable and recycled pavement materials
+- Data-driven prediction and decision support for infrastructure management, optimization, and resilience

 <span class='anchor' id='-educations'></span>